-Implementation and on-going costs: the cost of implementing this technical standard (i.e. announcing and updating the lists of currencies) is estimated to be minimal since the procedure will be more or less automated.
+Implementation and on-going costs: the cost of implementing this technical standard (i.e. announcing and updating the lists of currencies) is estimated to be minimal, since the procedure will be more or less automated.
 Subject to lower foreign exchange volatility risk, a small reduction in capital requirements, for banks applying standardised rules for market risk, is expected.

 The regular update of the list of closely correlated currencies will create a permanent involvement of EBA resources.
 The EBA should update the list of currencies to reflect the changing economic and financial conditions.
-However, this involvement would not require the engagement of additional resources as the process would take place on a yearly basis and be automated.
-As a result, the regular procedure for updating the list of 'closely correlated currencies' is not expected the proposed regulation to produce any material cost on the regulatory authorities' side.
+However, this involvement would not require the engagement of additional resources, as the process would take place on a yearly basis and be automated.
+As a result, the

-On the other hand, the necessity to establish an urgent procedure to 'expel' from the list the currencies that are no longer closely correlated, due to sudden and immense foreign exchange movements, implies a continuous monitoring of market developments by the EBA staff.
-This on-going monitoring of market developments is expected the create some burden in terms of additional time needed to evaluate the movements and make the relevant proposals for 'retaining' or 'expelling' a currency in the list.
-Despite though the continuous monitoring, this process, by itself, is not expected to create significant direct cost due to the high level of standardisation that will be developed over time.
+On the other hand, the necessity to establish an urgent procedure to 'expel' from the list the currencies that are no longer closely correlated, due to sudden and very large foreign exchange movements, implies a continuous monitoring of market developments by the EBA staff.
+This on-going monitoring of market developments is expected to create some burden in terms of additional time needed to evaluate the movements and make the relevant proposals for 'retaining' or 'expelling' a currency from the list.
+Despite the continuous monitoring, this process, by itself, is not expected to create significant direct cost because a the high level of standardisation will be developed over time.